chipsalliance/fpga-interchange-schema/docs/device_resources.md

 node attached to valid site pin for the sink.
 This would be a site pin that is part of the same site that the sink BEL is part of, and that the site port wire can reach the sink BEL pin (via 0 or more site PIPs).
-The site can be entered via the site port corrisponding to the site pin.
+The site can be entered via the site port corresponding to the site pin.
 The first site wire in the site will be the site wire attached to the output BEL pin of the site port.
 From there site routing continues per above.